robconery/blog/_posts/2012-08-12-avoiding-messy-situations-with-knockoutjs-and-javascript.md

 Many people don't care much for the data-binding approach - and I understand that.
 In my opinion however, the data-binding solution is much, MUCH more elegant than using a templating system like Handlebars or jQuery templates.
 I can't see how using templates is less... "aesthetically offensive" than having an HTML5-compliant data-bind tag.

-I don't dislike Javascript templating solutions - not at all.
+I don't dislike JavaScript templating solutions - not at all.
 I just like Knockout's DOM templating better.

 ## See The Results
 I know many people might have some strong opinions about this...
 I would just ask you to take a look at what we've put together.
 If you don't want to watch the video, [have a look at the code and let me know what objections you have](https://github.com/tekpub/mvcmusic/blob/master/MvcMusicStore/assets/js/order_editor.js).